-- While not the only sea cave in the area, most consider Neptune’s Grotto to be by far the most beautiful.
-Its discovery occurred accidentally in the 18th century.
-This discovery was effected by local fishermen.
-Yet evidence indicates that primitive man knew of the existence of this geological marvel, as well as others locally.
+- While not the only sea cave in the area, most individuals who visit it consider Neptune’s Grotto to be by far the most beautiful.
+Somewhat incredibly, the discovery of this magnificent marvel of natural processes occurred accidentally in the 18th century.

 Neptune’s Grotto Physical Description

 Not surprisingly, the mesmerizing Neptune’s Grotto serves as a classic example of what makes sea caves beautiful and fascinating.
 The grotto itself extends more than 2.5 mi (4 km ) in length.
 Inside, an array of stalactites and stalagmites greet visitors with their beauty.

 Several passages of varying lengths and height also exist within the cave system.
 To the astonishment of those who visit the site, more awesome sights await them.
 That’s due to the fact that, among other features, a comparatively large saltwater lake resides within the grotto.

 This truly surprising lake itself, furthermore, actually measures an impressive 394 ft (120 m) in length.
 It also sits at sea level.
 The depth varies, but averages about 29.5 ft (9 m).
 The breathtaking Neptune’s Grotto has still more remarkable facets to its appeal.

 This includes the fact that it has a maximum width of 82 ft (25 m).
 A regular influx of seawater via wave activity maintains the lovely, shallow lake.
 Adding to the distinctive beauty of the magical location, a large stalagmite protrudes from the approximate center of the lake.

 Neptune’s Grotto Location, Formation, and History